Sixteen-year-old Jaxon is being committed to video game rehab . . .

 The Cure for the Common Universe is basically everything I wanted from Me and Earl and the Dying Girl, minus the dying girl, plus video game rehab.
 It was funny without feeling crude, and there were tones of seriousness to its overblown, cartoon exterior.

 I will say that the pacing got to me though.
 It got increasingly harder to deal with throughout the book.
-It’s like picking up a shiny new video game.
+It’s like picking up a shiny new video game like League of Legends.
 You start out testing the weapons and going gung-ho on the enemy, but you soon realize that there’s no end.
 You’re fighting battles that are more or less the same in order to get enough XP to level up.
-And then, when you finally level up, it’s not as good as you thought it would.
+And then, when you finally level up, it’s not as good as you thought it would be.
+Of course, in the video game world, there are solutions for this disillusionment with pacing.
+For example, one of my friends decided to buy league of legends accounts when he could not level up quick enough so that he could access higher-level content.
+But reading a book is not so simple.
 For some reason, you decide to continue on.

 That’s basically the experience of reading Cure for the Common Universe.